Löwenburg Castle

-Above Wilhelmshöhe Palace, in the middle of the UNESCO World Heritage Site Bergpark Wilhelmshöhe, lies the artificial castle ruin of the Löwenburg.
-From afar, it looks like a romantic knight's castle from the Middle Ages.
-However, it was only built between 1793 and 1801 as the "ancestral castle" of Landgrave Wilhelm IX of Hesse-Kassel, later Elector Wilhelm I.
+Above Wilhelmshöhe Palace, in the middle of the UNESCO World Heritage Site Bergpark Wilhelmshöhe, lies the artificial castle ruins of Löwenburg.
+From a distance, it looks like a romantic knight's castle from the Middle Ages.
+However, it was only built between 1793 and 1801 as the "ancestral castle" of Landgrave Wilhelm IX of Hesse-Kassel, who later became Elector Wilhelm I.

 His court architect Heinrich Christoph Jussow implemented the bold plans.
-The Löwenburg was not a fortress, but a pleasure palace whose princely living quarters and rich furnishings with historical furniture, paintings, tapestries, glasses, bronzes as well as a magnificent collection of weapons and medieval stained glass windows reflect the great passion for collecting of its builder.
+The Löwenburg was not a fortress, but a pleasure palace whose princely living quarters and rich furnishings with historical furniture, paintings, tapestries, glassware, bronzes as well as a magnificent collection of weapons and medieval stained glass windows reflect the great passion for collecting of its builder.
+A new highlight of the exhibition is the film installation in the former dining room, which provides a modern introduction to the subsequent tour and brings the spirit of the Baroque period to life.

-The immediate surroundings of the castle were also included in the staging by creating an ancient-looking castle garden, a vineyard, a tournament square and a zoo.
+The immediate surroundings of the castle have also been incorporated into the staging by creating an ancient-looking castle garden, a vineyard, a tournament ground and a zoo.

 Good to know